menu

 Occupations and Workforce

-Merion Station is a decidedly white-collar town, with fully 91.27% of the workforce employed in white-collar jobs, well above the national average.
+Merion Station is a decidedly white-collar town, with fully 88.97% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Merion Station is a town of professionals, managers, and sales and office workers.
-There are especially a lot of people living in Merion Station who work in business and financial occupations (17.07%), management occupations (14.35%), and teaching (12.55%).
+There are especially a lot of people living in Merion Station who work in business and financial occupations (16.25%), management occupations (15.86%), and healthcare (10.49%).

 Also of interest is that Merion Station has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Merion Station telecommute to their jobs.
-Overall, about 26.73% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 35.77% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Setting & Lifestyle

-Because of many things, Merion Station is a great place for families with children to consider.
-First of all, many other families with children live here, making Merion Station a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Merion Station has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Merion Station is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Merion Station’s overall crime rate is lower than average for the country.

 Demographics

+Merion Station is a somewhat ethnically-diverse town.
 The people who call Merion Station home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Merion Station residents report their race to be White, followed by Asian.
-Important ancestries of people in Merion Station include German, English, Polish, Russian, and Italian.
+Important ancestries of people in Merion Station include German, Irish, English, Italian, and Eastern European.

 The most common language spoken in Merion Station is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Chinese and Spanish.

 Notable & Unique Neighborhood Characteristics